GorkemKola/AppleDataAnalysisETL/README.md

 ## **Overview**

 The **AppleDataAnalysisETL** project implements three workflows to analyze Apple product purchases.
-Each workflow focuses on a unique aspect of customer behavior, helping Apple or its stakeholders understand product purchase relationships.
+Each workflow focuses on a unique aspect of customer behavior.

 ## **ETL Workflows**